 For the first time in history, our workplaces are seeing five generations simultaneously colocated.
 Exiting Traditionalists, senior Baby Boomers, Gen Xers, Millennials and the emerging Gen Zers are all contributing value to our organizations.
 With differences in values, work preferences and habits, how can those organizations integrate office design trends that accommodate everyone?

 - First, don’t tailor to one group.
 Baby Boomers have fallen from 50% to 25% of the American workforce in the last 20 years, but Millennials shouldn’t monopolize workspace innovation.
 While they respond more favorably to workspace incentives than other generations, Millennials also spend the least time in dedicated areas.

 - Next, implement a mix of spaces.
 While Boomers are more comfortable in partitioned offices, Millennials thrive on spontaneity.
 Providing options for preference and work modes will enable each group to operate more effectively.

 - Then, devise a system to help everyone understand the purpose of each space.
 Clear, directional circulation paired with room designations will enable more seamless flows of people and work.

 - Finally, take steps to enable remote work.

 Thanks for Reading!

 We hope this list of office design trends helps you navigate your way through the new year.
 Now, what do you think about your workplace?
 Not your company or coworkers, necessarily, but how the place we spend 1/3 of our lives affects you.
 We want to know – so, we’ll make you a deal.
 First, respond to a short survey (15 multiple choice questions).
-Then, we’ll send you an automatic 15% off and in-stock purchase at Office Furniture Warehouse AND enter you in a raffle for a CorpDesign task chair.
+Then, we’ll send you an automatic 15% off and in-stock purchase at Office Furniture Warehouse AND enter you in a raffle for an ergonomic prize drawing.
 Sound good?